AKASHAorg/eth-bucharest/apps/example-app/README.md

 To ensure compatibility with AKASHA Core and out loading system applications are required to export a register function.
-In the `example-app` the main [index](./src/index.tsx) there is already a named export `register` added which can be modified for your own need.
+In the `example-app` the main [index](./src/index.tsx) there is already a named export `register` added which can be modified for your own needs.

 > Note: The register function should be synchronous and defined as a named export.